minutelab/demos/wordpress/README.md

 **ACTIONS**

-* wordpress - connecting the WordPress dashboard in a browser window.
+* wordpress - Opens the WordPress dashboard in a web browser window.
-* shell - open a bash command line window connected to the container.
+* shell - opens a bash command line window connected to the container.

 ### `wordpress.mlab` - a WordPress server.

-This script initialize a WordPress server including a WP-CLI tool.
+This script initializes a WordPress server including a WP-CLI tool.

 **NAME**